markjprice/cs8dotnetcore3/dotnet5.md

 </Project>
 ```
 ## Chapter 14 - Practical Applications of C# and .NET
-For the `NorthwindContextLib` project, the referenced NuGet package for SQLite should use the preview version, as shown in the following markup:
+For the `NorthwindContextLib` project, the referenced NuGet package for SQLite should use the .NET 5.0 version, as shown in the following markup:
 ```
 <Project Sdk="Microsoft.NET.Sdk">